kgxsz/devops-101/part-one/README.md

 - associate address to your new instance

 ## Allow SSH connections to your EC2 instance
 Now you can talk to your instance from the outside world.
-You could now try to ssh to your instance, but it still wouldn't work, because we've completely locked down traffic to and from the instance.
+You could now try to SSH to your instance, but it still wouldn't work, because we've completely locked down traffic to and from the instance.
 A completely locked down instance isn't much use, let's open up what we need:

 - go to VPC in the services tab
 - go to the 'Network ACL' section in the left hand pane